Treatment Center Setting

 WHAT FRIENDS & FAMILY SAY

 A single loved one has provided Rehabs.com with feedback at the time of this writing.
-The anonymous reviewer awarded four or five out of five stars for all 15 categories rated with highest marks reserved for meals and nutrition, counseling options, and staff's level of experience and ability to treat co-occurring mental health disorders.
+The anonymous reviewer awarded four out of five stars for treatment effectiveness.
 They wrote: "i have a family member that has used this clinic several times i the past, we've always recieved good results," and also notes that the center "offers the latest technology."

 According to the Oxford Center’s website, most commercial insurance plans are accepted.